MHaringa/insurancerating/docs/articles/refinement-workflow.md

 This separation can make tariff adjustments easier to understand, reproduce, and audit.

-## When refinement is used
+## When refinement can help

-Refinement is used when the estimated model output is statistically acceptable, but not yet suitable as a tariff structure.
+Refinement can help when the estimated model output is useful, but the fitted coefficient pattern needs additional structure before it is used in a tariff.

 Typical use cases include: